Skip to main content

 Rests a single child order at the top of book and automatically repegs it as the book moves, capped by a worst-price limit.
 Useful for capturing the spread without manually chasing the market.

-• Buy peg: rests at the current best bid, repegs up as bids rise, never pays more than limit_price.
+• Buy peg: rests at the current best bid, repegs up as bids rise, never pays more than max_price (the ceiling).

-• Sell peg: rests at the current best ask, repegs down as asks fall, never sells below limit_price.
+• Sell peg: rests at the current best ask, repegs down as asks fall, never sells below min_price (the floor).

 Parameters: